 Clinical Use: gNats Island implements CBT in a generalised manner and is intended for use with adolescents experiencing a range of difficulties, including depression and anxiety.
 It is designed to fully integrate with a six session, manualised, face-to-face intervention.
 Sessions typically last one hour, with the game used for 45 minutes.
 The therapist and adolescent sit together at a computer, but the adolescent has full control of the mouse and keyboard.
 Rather than talking face-to-face with the adolescent, the therapist is a partner in their exploration of the game world.
 Many of the issues that a therapist might normally raise are instead raised by game characters.
 As such gNats Island represents a substantial reshaping of the traditional therapeutic interaction.
 It aims to do so in a way that is supportive of the client-therapist relationship.
 The intention is that conversations with game characters provide a context for more detailed conversations between the adolescent and therapist.

 Evaluations: the paper listed above contains a detailed description of the exploratory evaluations of gNats Island.
-We are currently in the final planning stages of an RCT on the gNats Island intervention.
+Two further evaluations of gNATs Island have been completed and are being prepared for publication.